gevangelopoulos/timit-lstm/README.md

 # Long Short-Term Memory Neural Networks for Automatic Speech Recognition on the TIMIT dataset

-This repo contains [Torch] scripts and models I created when working on my master's thesis [Efficient Hardware Mapping of LSTM Neural Networks for Speech Recognition], in the [ESAT-MICAS] lab of KU Leuven, Belgium, from February till July 2016.
+This repo contains [Torch] scripts and models I created when working on my master's thesis [Efficient Hardware Mapping of LSTM Neural Networks for Speech Recognition] ([alternate link]), in the [ESAT-MICAS] lab of KU Leuven, Belgium, from February till July 2016.

 The code here is by no means perfect; It's a collection of patchy scripts aimed to do their job correctly and fast.
 The collections includes: